+You bet!
 I love this recipe because it’s delicious, but I know a lot of mom’s who appreciate it because their kids love the pizza part and totally don’t notice that they’re eating a bunch of healthy veggies!

 You are getting a big ol’ serving of veggies in here.
 So give yourself a high five.
 Your kids may not even notice, and frankly, its ok not to tell them.

 When we kept strict low carb, I lost over 60 pounds, my blood sugar stabilized and all my labs became nearly perfect.
 I definitely need to get back to that place, since we’ve veered a little off course.